PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 ### Instructions

-1. You must be standing and facing an active Tera raid crystal in the overworld.
+1. You must be facing an active Tera raid crystal on the *opposite side* of the black entrance.*
 2. Your location should be safe from getting attacked by wild Pokémon.
 3. Your lead Pokémon should be able to reliably beat raids by spamming its first move.
 Pick a move that is strong and has few types resistant to it.
 4. Start the program in game.

+*After completing a raid, your character will rotate in a direction as if you were exiting the crystal through the entrance.
+Thus you must be facing the other side or you will be rotated away from the crystal such that you won't be able to interact with it anymore.

 ## Options